codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/codenjoy-manual-en.md

 The game is turn-based: Each second, the server sends the updated state of the field to the client and waits for response.
 Within the next second the player must give hero a command.
-If no command is given, hero moves inertially in its current direction until stopped by a wall.
+If no command is given, hero moves inertially in its current direction until stopped by a rock.

 ## Commands